mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 This is a light machinegun tuned to develop an incredibly high rate of fire.
 The Auto score of this weapon may be doubled but the weapon must be left to cool for two rounds after this has been done.
-The rapid- fire machinegun may use the rifle variant ammunition types found in the Specialized Ammunition chapter.
+The rapid-fire machinegun may use the rifle variant ammunition types found in the Specialized Ammunition chapter.

 #### ROCKET LAUNCHER